nyl-auster/microframework/README.md

 OKC framework
 ==============

-OKC framework is a slim View-Controller php framework.
-It's build upon "resource" concept, more on that below.
+OKC framework is a tiny View-Controller php framework, built around "resource" concept to display pieces of content instead of using methods from a controller class.

 Requirements
 ------------